flooo11/PiCAN2-isolator/README.md

   So its appear there are interference between CAN and computing due to current flow between both mass points.
   This should be solved by using opto-isolate interface.
 This is the object of this project

+Be carefull, status of this project is "NOT TESTED"